top of page

 Repeat the first three steps for each relative you wish to add.

-Then, FindMyPast will begin to search its databases for other family trees or records that reflect the information you provide about your ancestors.
+Then, Findmypast searches its databases for other family trees or records that reflect the information you provide about your ancestors.

 Nearly instantly, you’ll have hints.
 You can use these hints to rapidly build your family tree using records rather than manually inputting information.

-In another video, I’ll discuss how to use Tree-to-Tree matching to leverage the power of other’s researcher’s work to build your family tree.
+In another video, I’ll discuss how to use Tree-to-Tree matching to leverage the power of other researchers' work in building your family tree.

-Build Your Family Tree Using Hints on FindMyPast
+Build Your Family Tree Using Hints on Findmy[ast

-In this video, I demonstrate step-by-step how you can migrate the information from records featuring a family to build your family tree.
+How to Easily Build Your Family Tree on FindMyPast, I demonstrate how you can move the information from records featuring a family to build your family tree.
 These steps primarily involve.

 1. Evaluate the Record Hint